-Engineered Wood Flooring
+Engineered Wood Flooring - Browse All

 Why Engineered Wood Flooring?
-Firstly, engineered wood flooring is even stronger than solid wood flooring due to the way it is constructed.
-It is also quicker and easier to install in comparison to solid wood, and this is because it uses either a click system or what’s known as a tongue and groove system.
-The former is the easiest of the two for self-installation.
-Finally, engineered wood flooring looks almost identical to solid wood, and so gives the impression of a fully natural product.
+Engineered wood flooring is even stronger than solid wood flooring, due to the way it is constructed.
+It is also quicker and easier to install in comparison to solid wood, using either a click system (best for self-installation) or tongue and groove system.
+Finally, engineered wood flooring looks almost identical to solid wood, so it gives the impression of a fully natural product.